masouduut94/python_fast_and_curious/README.md

 computations as well as its friendship with other languages like C++.

-Here, we first implemented a basic code on `v1_python` that has `Evaluator` class which gets 2 paths of ground truth json and prediction json in COCO format.
-Then its `evaluate` method finds all True Positives (TP), False Positives (FP), False Negatives (FN) and corresponding annotation ids of the json files.
+Here, we first implemented a basic code on `v1_python` that has `Evaluator` class which reads two dataset in COCO format as ground truth json and prediction json and then finds all True Positives (TP), False Positives (FP), False Negatives (FN) and returns their corresponding annotation ids (in `evaluate` method).

-Since this procedure takes quite a lot of time (multiple for loops and IOU intensive process), we investigate how we can improve the code performance by utilizing several
+Since this procedure takes quite a lot of time (multiple for loops), we investigate how we can improve the code performance by utilizing several options:
-options:

 - Rewriting code with **numpy** operations.
 - **JIT** optimizations